 Victoria Rose Richards

-I am Victoria Rose Richards; I’m 22 and a biology graduate and embroidery artist from South West Devon, UK.
-After doing through a lot of depressive patches in recent years, I figured a big contributor to them was boredom and decided to get a new hobby; I saw some embroidery landscapes online, got out my grandmother’s old tin and pulled out some greens and blues to have my first try… and then I never stopped!
+I am Victoria Rose Richards; I’m 23 and a biology graduate and embroidery artist from South West Devon, UK.
+After going through a lot of low patches in recent years, I figured a big contributor to them was boredom and decided to get a new hobby; I saw some embroidery landscapes online, got out my grandmother’s old tin and pulled out some greens and blues to have my first try… and then I never stopped!

-I’ve always had a thing for aerial landscapes and use a combination of stitches on felt sheets to create aerial landscapes based on the Devon countryside.
-While each piece may have a theme, such as spring, summertime or lakes, the main focus of all my pieces are the fields – I love the shapes they naturally form and are made to form by agriculture, seemingly perfectly fitted together yet forced.
+I’ve always had a thing for aerial landscapes and use a combination of stitches on felt sheets to recreate them based on the Devon countryside.
+While each piece may have a theme, such as spring, autumntime or lakes, the main focus of most of my pieces are the fields – I love the shapes they naturally form and are made to form by agriculture, seemingly perfectly fitted together yet forced.

 How many people have fond memories of visiting the countryside as a child?
 In these idealized scenes I try to express a nostalgia that is both comforting and bittersweet, bringing back rose-tinted memories of simpler days past.